-(8.)
 Income taxes

-Income taxes include deferred taxes and current income taxes paid or payable in the respective countries.
-Income taxes comprise trade tax, corporate income tax, the solidarity surcharge and the equivalent foreign tax charges.
-As in the prior year, the statutory corporate income tax rate including the solidarity surcharge for the 2024 assessment period in Germany was 15.8%.
-The trade tax rate was also unchanged in comparison to the prior year at 14.7%.
-This results in an expected tax rate for the group of 30.5% (prior year: 30.5%).
+Income taxes include the deferred taxes and current income taxes paid or payable.
+They comprise trade tax, corporate income tax and solidarity surcharge.
+As in the prior year, the statutory corporate income tax rate, including solidarity surcharge, for the assessment period 2024 was 15.8%.
+The applicable trade tax rate was 14.7% (prior year: 14.8%).
+The combined income tax rate is 30.5%.